-We will fix your garbage disposal problem, and advise on how to avoid future problems.
+We will fix your garbage disposal problem, and advise on how to avoid future problems with proper garbage disposal maintenance.
 To minimize the risk of clogging, be sure to run water when the garbage disposal is on.
 Bear in mind that the garbage disposal unit is designed to chop up only certain types of food

-There are certain that can create problems for your garbage disposal, such as rice, pasta, grease, bones, eggshells, fruits, and vegetables with tough peels.
+There are certain products that can create problems for your garbage disposal, such as: rice, pasta, grease, bones, eggshells, fruits, and vegetables with tough peels.
 All these things are rough on your unit and can cause clogs.

 The higher the horsepower, the better garbage disposal will operate.
 This means fewer jams and better disposal of food waste.
 In its turn, this will keep drain lines clear and place less stress on the wastewater system.

 One way to determine the right horsepower is to consider the size of the household.
 Here are some useful indications: